 Larval Hostplant(s): Various legumes, including Partridge Pea and Wild Senna (Cassia fasciculata and C. marilandica), Hog Peanut (Amphicarpa bracteata) and Illinois Bundleflower (Desmanthus illinoensis), but probably preferring the Cassia species.

-Notes: Occasionally albinic form of this butterfly are found
+Similar Species: Occasionally albinic forms of this butterfly are found, these being females.